wseide/miniproject1/section1.md

 This command reuqires two arguments after the command for it to work correctly

 To implement this command type cp followed by the two file names

+pwd = stands for "present working directory" and is used to print the current working directory path being used

+To implement this command correctly, simply type pwd in command line